JustinMei0531/Plant-Disease-Identification/README.md

 ### 2. Model  Training

 I implemented three types of residual networks in the model.py file.
 In the model_training.py file, you can select the model you want to train.
-In the previous version, I provided three trained models, but due to the size of the GitHub upload file, I had to delete them in the end.
+In the previous version, I provide three trained models, but due to the size limit of GitHub upload files, I split them into several parts.
+For specific operations, please refer to Part 6.

 Execute "model_training.py": `python model_training.py`